richarddevers/notes/refactoring-guru/oop.md

 ## Polymorphism

-Ability to detect the real class of an object and call its implementation even when its realy type is unknown to the current context
+Ability to detect the real class of an object and call its implementation even when its real type is unknown to the current context